reem-shaikh/70DaysOfCode/main/18-12/notes.md

           ✅ after 0.5s the animation stops
           if(a == 500)
           {
-              //animation stops after 200ms
+              //animation stops after 500ms
               clearInterval(id)
           }
           var target = document.getElementById('test');
           target.style.marginLeft = a + 'px';
-          ✅ a+10 runs 50 times at an interval of 0.1s
-          ✅ by the end of 0.5s, the value of a reaches 500 (10 x 50)
+          ✅ by the end of 0.5s, the value of a reaches 500 (10(increases by 10 every run) x 50 (runs 50 times))
       }
     </script>
 </body>